Tony Anderson, Commissioner

 Carl received both his B.S in Social Science and M.A. – Educational Administration from UOP.
 He holds a California Administrative Clear Credential, California Standard Secondary Credential, and California Standard Teaching Credential.
 In addition, Carl has received numerous awards and recognition, including the 2004 State of California Central Office Administrator by the Association of California School Administrators (ACSA).

 Carl has served as a United Way Board member; served on the Stockton Mid-Town Revitalization Strategy Advisory Group; and the 2005 Mayor’s Blue Ribbon Crime Task Force Committee.
 He is on the Retired Administrators Committee for the Association of California School Administrators.

 Carl was born and raised in Chicago, Illinois and is married to his wife, Marguerite, whom he has known since the first grade.
-They will celebrate 25 years of marriage next year.
 He is an avid golfer but loves the freedom to travel and spend time with his wife and family, especially his grandson.

 District 1 Supervisor, San Joaquin County